mellaurie/tone/pages/02.april-2020/07.U1/_1-4/alert.md

 visible: false
 ---

-#### Activity 1.4: Key Resources in Online learning
+#### Activity 1.4: Resources in Online learning

-!!
-Kelly to select from resources below:

-If you are interested in learning more about online models of learning, feel free browse throug the following resources;
+If you are interested in learning more about online models of learning, feel free browse through the following resources;

 -   [Three generations of distance education pedagogy](http://www.irrodl.org/index.php/irrodl/article/view/890)